NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### OpenRelTable :: getRelId
 #### Description
-Returns the relation id, i.e., the index, of the entry corresponding to the input relation in the Open Relation Table.
+Returns the *relation id*, that is, the *index*, of the entry corresponding to the input relation in the *Open Relation* Table.

 #### Arguments
 | Name | Type | Description |